 Given the contemporary ubiquity of Grant’s image circulating on the Internet and the accessibility of his films on Video On Demand platforms such as Netflix and Amazon Prime, why do some fans still feel the need to visit his birthplace?
 Is there something even more compelling about physical pilgrimage in the digital age?

 The concept of pilgrimage and the related concept of communitas has been explored not only in tourism studies, but also in fandom and celebrity studies, as well as in festival studies.
 As Urry argues, “like the pilgrim the tourist moves from a familiar place to a far place and then returns to the familiar place.
-At the far place both the pilgrim and the tourist engage in ‘worship’ of shrines which are sacred, albeit in different ways, and as a result gain some kind of uplifting experience”.
+At the far place both the pilgrim and the tourist engage in ‘worship’ of shrines which are sacred, albeit in different ways, and as a result gain some kind of uplifting experience.”
 Drawing on Victor Turner’s theorisation of pilgrimage, Will Brooker outlines the concept of fan pilgrimage as a three-stage journey from “habitus” to the “promised land” and back again.

-Brooker complicates this in his discussion of “inbetweeness” – that liminal space between the fantasy world of the text (or star) and the reality of the actual location, arguing that “pilgrims never quite make the sacred connection but instead hover on the borders between actual and fictional, holding both in a double-vision of alternate realities”.
+Brooker complicates this in his discussion of “inbetweeness” – that liminal space between the fantasy world of the text (or star) and the reality of the actual location, arguing that “pilgrims never quite make the sacred connection but instead hover on the borders between actual and fictional, holding both in a double-vision of alternate realities.”
 This “double-vision” relates to the duality between Archie and Cary identified above; the frisson between then and now which has to be negotiated by the fan/tourist.
-Such sites, Brooker argues, “demand a significant amount of emotional commitment and imaginative work on the pilgrim’s part to even approach a sense of communion with the fictional text”.
+Such sites, Brooker argues, “demand a significant amount of emotional commitment and imaginative work on the pilgrim’s part to even approach a sense of communion with the fictional text.”
 This fan labour to transform the everyday into the sacred can also be applied to celebrity and stardom: “mundane houses that become special only when a fan drives past and projects upon them the knowledge that their idol once lived there.”

 In The Tourist Gaze 3.0, Urry and Larsen identify an “upsurge in ‘media pilgrimage’” in the digital age.
 Cardoso et al. also note the impact of “information and communication technologies” in informing tourist expectations, their practices and the sharing of tourist experiences.
 In the early days of the Internet, an email list for Grant fans, The Email Warbrides (named after I Was A Male Warbride (1949)) was established in 1996 and a website curated by Debbie Dunlap was set up in 1998.
 Members of the list held “Caryventions”, including a visit to Bristol in 1999, helped raise money for the Cary Grant statue and visited the city when it was unveiled in 2001.
-Lincoln Geraghty et al. highlight how fan loyalty can also contribute to the cyclical development of tourism in the digital age of globalisation and mediatisation, through word of mouth and sharing on social media which “make it possible for them to exchange experiences and stories before, during, and after visiting tourist spaces”.
+Lincoln Geraghty et al. highlight how fan loyalty can also contribute to the cyclical development of tourism in the digital age of globalisation and mediatisation, through word of mouth and sharing on social media which “make it possible for them to exchange experiences and stories before, during, and after visiting tourist spaces.”
 Indeed, two 2018 visitors from the United States were mobilised to visit via their membership of the Cary Comes Home Facebook group.
 Today Grant’s image spreads via social media platforms, engaging a new generation, with stan accounts and memes promulgating on Facebook, Twitter, Instagram and more recently TikTok, contributing to the longevity of his star image.

 Dressing up, Selfies and Playful Fan Practices